 Foreign nationals interested in attending a post-secondary institution in the province of Quebec have to complete an extra step compared to all other provinces and territories in Canada.
 If a foreign national wishes to study in Quebec for a period longer than 6 months, they must obtain a CAQ.
 Foreign nationals are only eligible to submit a study permit application after they have obtained a CAQ.
 But there is also some cases when a CAQ is not necessary.

 Below are the step-by-step instructions a foreign national may follow to obtain a certificat d’acceptation du Québec (CAQ):

 4 – After CAQ is Received Once an applicant successfully receives their CAQ, they must apply for a study permit from Canada’s federal government.
 Other than under exceptional circumstances, foreign nationals will not be authorized to participate in studies in Canada unless they have a valid study permit.
-Please note: Processing times for CAQs vary depending on the applicant’s country of citizenship as well as the volume of applications received by MIDI.
-Foreign nationals are advised to plan in advance to ensure they have adequate time to receive both their CAQ and their study permit before their intended start date.
+Please note: Processing times for CAQs vary depending on the applicant’s country of citizenship and the volume of applications received by MIDI.
+Foreign nationals are advised to plan in advance to ensure they have adequate time to receive their CAQ and study permit before their intended start date.

 When applying for a CAQ, an applicant must ensure that they meet all requirements outlined by the Quebec immigration agency, le Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI).
 The following are general requirements for staying in Quebec as an international student, though it should be noted that the exact requirements may vary from person to person.
 To obtain a CAQ for an educational program in Quebec, a foreign national must: